Arvindus

 • 'Contemplations, Ψ', Index: 202104131.

-• Aristotle, De Anima, J.A.
-Smith (translator), in: W.D.
+• Aristotle, J.A.
+Smith (translator), De Anima, in: W.D.
 Ross (editor), The Works of Aristotle, Volume III, Oxford University Press, London / et alibi, 1931.

 • R.M.
 Dancy, Plato's Introduction of Forms, Cambridge University Press, Cambridge / et alibi, 2004.

 • Plato, Meno, G.M.A.
-Grube (translator), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997.
+Grube (translator), in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997.

-• Plato, Meno, in: W.R.M.
-Lamb (translator), Plato, With an English Translation, IV, Laches, Protagoras, Meno, Euthydemus, Harvard University Press / William Heinemann Ltd., Cambridge / Massachusetts / London, 1952.
+• Plato, W.R.M.
+Lamb (translator), Meno, in: Plato, With an English Translation, IV, Laches, Protagoras, Meno, Euthydemus, Harvard University Press / William Heinemann Ltd., Cambridge / Massachusetts / London, 1952.

-• Plato, Phaedo, G.M.A.
-Grube (translator), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997.
+• Plato, G.M.A.
+Grube (translator), Phaedo, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997.

-• Plato, Republic, G.M.A.
+• Plato, G.M.A.
 Grube (translator), C.D.C.
-Reeve (revisor), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997.
+Reeve (revisor), Republic, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997.